rmjarvis/TreeCorr/docs/_build/html/_sources/correlation2.rst.txt

   Q is short for quatrefoil, a shape with spin-4 rotational properties.

 Not all possible pairings of two fields are currently implemented.
 The following lists all the currently implemented classes for computing two-point correlations.
-If you have need of a pairing not listed here, please file in issue asking for it.
+If you need a pairing not listed here, please file an issue asking for it.
 It's not hard to add more, but I didn't want to implement a bunch of classes that no one will use.

 .. toctree::